missinglinkelectronics/psmake/README.md

 Vitis, but not Windows.
 However, testing is only conducted on Ubuntu 18.04 LTS (Bionic Beaver) as of now.

+### Known Issues

+- Due to a bug in the Vitis Tcl API, when building an application the corresponding domain is always rebuild as well.
+It is therefore recommended to build applications in the Vitis GUI once the workspace has been created.

 ### Build Configuration Syntax